 Hi, I’m David Norcross, CEO & Founder of Lexicon, the website you are reading right now.
 Among other things, we’re an executive personal branding agency in Bangkok, Thailand.

-I have about 20,000 connections on LinkedIn, mostly from here in Thailand.
+I have over 20,000 connections on LinkedIn, mostly from here in Thailand.
 As a result, I often meet people at events who already know me, even though I have never met them in my life.
 That’s what Mark Scahefer describes in his book as being KNOWN.

 Known was the first book of its kind “to teach you, step by step, how the most successful people focus their efforts, create a plan, and activate their personal brand in a measurable way.”